liveseongho/DramaQA/README.md

 # DramaQA
 DramaQA dataset is a large-scale video QA task based on a Korean popular TV show, `Another Miss Oh`.
+This dataset contains four levels of QA on difficulty and character-centered video annotations.
+We are expecting this dataset could be a starting point to evaluate human level video story understanding.
+Please refer more detailed information on [DramaQA homepage](https://dramaqa.snu.ac.kr).

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->